Indian Hotels Company Limited

-The Indian Hotels Company Limited (IHCL) is an Indian hospitality company that manages a portfolio of hotels, resorts, jungle safaris, palaces, spas and in-flight catering services.
+The Indian Hotels Company Limited (IHCL) is an Indian multinational hospitality company that manages a portfolio of hotels, resorts, jungle safaris, palaces, spas and in-flight catering services.
 The company is part of India's Tata Group.
-IHCL was founded in 1902 by Jamshedji Tata and is headquartered in Mumbai where its flagship hotel Taj Mahal Palace Hotel is also located.
-The company's hotel chains include Taj, SeleQtions, Vivanta, and Ginger.
+IHCL was founded in 1902 by Jamsetji Tata and is headquartered in Mumbai where its flagship hotel Taj Mahal Palace Hotel is also located.

+IHCL's hotel chains include Taj, SeleQtions, Vivanta, Tree of Life and Ginger.
+The company also operates TajSATS Air Catering, in a joint venture with SATS of Singapore.